aymanechaaba1/Weather-App-Vanilla/readme.md

 # Weather App with Vanilla JS

-Powering my build with OpenWeatherMap API.
+Powering my build with https://openweathermap.org/api.
 Really cool API to get all the weather data you need.

 Please add your OpenWeatherMap API_KEY to make the app working.